Guerrassc/localr/README.md

 # Localr

-A travel app that surfaces hidden gem activities by reading what real people say on Reddit, Quora, and other community platforms — not what paid reviewers or sponsored listicles want you to see.
+A travel app that surfaces hidden gem activities by reading what real people say on Reddit, Quora, and other community platforms, not what paid reviewers or sponsored listicles want you to see.

 ---